Beenana02/Krill-Kam/JOURNAL.md

 ## May 25th: Arm In CAD

 Today I wanted to get the arm part with the hinge modeled in Fusion.
 This was my first time modeling a hinge and using the join feature in fusion.
-I went off a hinge desgin based on Maker's Muse's snap hinge in his video "Incredibly Handy 3D Printed Hinges!".
+I went off a hinge design based on Maker's Muse's snap hinge in his video "Incredibly Handy 3D Printed Hinges!".
 I got the hinge to work with a bit of struggle at first, but overall I'm happy with the model.
-I plan on ptinting out the model one more time to figure out sizing, but the only thing left is to find where I'll put the power supply in the case.
+I plan on printing out the model one more time to figure out sizing, but the only thing left is to find where I'll put the power supply in the case.

 ![Cam with a arm to hold screen](/Screenshots/CaseWArm.png)